equivalent/scrapbook2/archive/blogs/2014-04-jenkins-rails-4-rspec-cucumber-selenium.md

 ## Configuring database

+### Install database

 In our example we will be using PostgreSQL database.
+But rest of manual is compatible with MySQL as well

 Log back in to your sudo user and install PostgreSQL (if you didn't do that already)

 ```su
 sudo apt-get update